abinit/abinit/doc/tutorial/rttddft.md

 The code should run quickly.

-You can have a look at the input file it is very similar to the input file from the first PAW tutorial.
+You can have a look at the input file.
+It is similar to the input files from the first PAW tutorial.

-In this tutorial it was found that a plane wave cut-off energy [[ecut]] of $16$ Ha, a double grid cut-off energy [[pawecutdg]] of $18$ Ha and a $k$-points grid defined by [[ngkpt]] 6 6 6 with 4 shifts was enough to finely converge the total energy.
-Thus we use these values here.
+{% dialog tests/tutorial/Input/trttddft_1.abi %}

+The values of the plane wave cut-off energy [[ecut]], the double grid cut-off energy [[pawecutdg]] and the $k$-points grid defined by [[ngkpt]] are set to ensure a relatively good convergence of the total energy and pressure.
+The cell parameter [[acell]] is chosen to work at the equilibrium volume.
 Finally, we ask Abinit to write the wavefunctions in a file by setting [[prtwf]] to 1, as we will need to read this file to start the following real-time calculations.

 !!! tip